boardgameio/boardgame.io/docs/documentation/stages.md

 });
 ```

+!> The player that just made a move is available at
+`ctx.playerID` in case you need to differentiate between
+multiple players that could simultaneously move.

 Sometimes you want to add a player to the set of "active" players
 but don't want them to be in a specific stage.
 You can use `Stage.NULL`
 for this: